 It was the last thing I was expecting to hear.
 Long after, I realized that he was right.
 It’s always a good thing to confess your sin.
 But it’s a very, very good thing to see the ugly reasons behind your sins.
 To dare to look under the hood of your own soul, see the grotesque motivations therein, to drag them into the light and claim responsibility for them – that is a good confession.

 That sort of “psychology of sin” is Fyodor Dostoyevsky’s sad genius.
-Without glorifying evil, Dostoyevsky enters into the inner lives of his characters and follows them into the darkest parts of their souls.
+Without glorifying evil, the Russian novelist enters into the inner lives of his characters and follows them into the darkest parts of their souls.
 He’s compassionate: he reveals their souls without ridicule.
 He doesn’t let them be alone in their darkness.
 I have not read all his works, but my favourite so far is Notes from Underground, a particularly vicious self-portrait of a soul mired in sin.
 At 149 pages, it’s miniscule for a Russian novel, but packed with power.
 It’s Dorian Gray’s portrait in the attic.
 It’s “The Screwtape Letters: an Alternate Ending.”

 Notes from Underground is a snarling anti-confession of an unnamed protagonist, usually called the “Underground Man.”
 He introduces himself: